taeHellstrom/NoduleNet-Nifty/README_Nifty.md

 Talked to Luis about the lung package work on the Nodule Net.
 He said I should try to change the dataloading script instead of changing the data to .raw and .mhd data.
 He said there might be some preprocessing done before the data was converted into the .raw dataformat so I need to check how it looks after reading it in the script.

 Loading the data using SimpleITK worked if I loaded the .mhd file.
 The data does not look cropped or normalized.

 Looking at the data loaded in the test.py script, however, it seems like the data has been processed somehow.
 The data seems to have been normalized between –1 and 1 and there also seems like there has been HU clipping which I am not sure if it was done correclty.
 The image does not look to be cropped.

 I realized that the preprocessing of NoduleNet includes cropping the data around the lung mask as well as removing all data outside the lungs (setting it to pad_value = 170).
 The crop ends very close to lungs, risk of cropping part of the lungs?

 This means that I need to have segmentation of the lungs on order to use this model.

-Downloaded some of the files from Fidans data to test the model.
+Downloaded some of the files from the nifty data to test the model.

 Managed to get the script to run for the data, both preprocessing and eval.
 But when the eval script is run then it says in the end that there is no ground truth mask.

 It seems the script is reading the evaluationScript/annotations/LIDC/3_annotation.csv file, which seems to be a custom made file containing information about the location of the nodules.
 So It would appear as though this file is used to compare the predictions and as there are no files with these names in that file it assumes there are no gt annotations of nodules...